prog4biol/pfb2019/README.md

 2. for loop

-#### while loop
+#### While loop

-The while loop will continue to execute the while loop block as long as a given condition returns True.
+The while loop will continue to execute a block of code as long as the test expression evaluates to `True`.

 #### While Loop Syntax

 ```
 while expression:
-  statement(s)
+  statement1
+  statement2
+  more_statements
+rest_of_code_goes_here
 ```
 > The condition is the expression.
 The while loop block of code is the collection of indented statements following the expression.